Charlie at the Sydney Show

-Charlie at the Sydney Show is a 1916 Australian short film starring Charlie Chaplin impersonator Ern Vockler.
+Charlie at the Sydney Show is a 1916 Australian short film starring Charlie Chaplin impersonator Ern Vockler directed by John Gavin.

 Unlike many Australian films from the silent era, a copy of this survives almost in its entirety.

 Plot

 A series of adventures happen to "Charlie" as he visits the Sydney Royal Easter Show: he chases a couple of larrikins who have picked the pocket of a man visiting the show, encounters various side-show acts, fights a boxing lady, meets a confidence man, and chases girls.
 The movie ends with a chance and Charlie driving off with a couple in a motor car.